orbitnetwork/loanapp/README.md

 In current lending infrastructure, Banks act as intermediate b/w borrowers and lenders.
 The power to make decision rests with senior management instead of free market appetite.
 These intermediate parties were needed as open public editable ledgers were inconsistent.

 There are several issues associated with centralised systems.
 Banks generally demand higher safety fraction/mortgage while giving out loans thus giving low growth opportunities to small scale industries, which otherwise could have flourished.
-Thus, Crowd Bank provides a crowd sourced loan platform where the lender gets to chose the exact amount and the rate at which he wants to lend depending on the purpose/mortgage offered and his own risk assessment.
+Thus, Orbit Bank provides a crowd sourced loan platform where the lender gets to chose the exact amount and the rate at which he wants to lend depending on the purpose/mortgage offered and his own risk assessment.

 Solution Abstract
 =====================